These general rules, regulations, policies and procedure apply to students residing in the residence halls.

 - Violators will be reported to the Residence Coordinator or Assistant Residence Coordinator and dealt with accordingly.

-- Smoking is prohibited in residence halls.
+- Smoking is prohibited in campus wide to include the residence halls.

 - In keeping with the College’s Healthy Campus Initiative, students are encouraged not to smoke.

 - In case of any emergency, contact the Residence Coordinator or Campus Safety and Security immediately and follow the instructions posted on the back of your room door as discussed in your residence hall meetings.